MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 ## Prerequisites

-In order to use a custom Multi-Factor Authentication provider API with MIM, you need:
+In order to use a custom multi-factor authentication provider API with MIM, you need:

 - Phone numbers for all candidate users
 - MIM hotfix 4.5.202.0 or later - see [version history](reference/version-history.md) for announcements